GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Dataset

 \subsection{Wild Images}

-To complement our synthetic renderings with real-world variability, we used physical paper models of the polyhedra, constructed by Piotr Pawlikowski.
+To complement our synthetic renderings with real-world variabilities, we placed physical paper models of the polyhedra---constructed by Piotr Pawlikowski---in natural settings.
 Our wild image dataset includes all Platonic, Archimedean, Catalan, and non-prismatic uniform polyhedra, as well as the Kepler–Poinsot solids and a representative subset of 48 Johnson solids.
-These paper models were manually assembled following geometric blueprints, with construction time ranging from a few hours for simple convex shapes to several months for highly intricate nonconvex structures.
+These paper models were manually assembled following geometric blueprints.